 Undecided?
 Your PhD has opened the way to a whole range of opportunities.
 Although academia is a popular choice, the majority of postgraduate researchers choose to work outside of higher education, often in areas where they can use their specialist knowledge and skills.
-If you are undecided about which path you would like your career to take it is helpful to assess your skills, experience and values.
 Research versus non-research careers.
 Research careers Doctoral research training is challenging and thorough.

 Being self-aware can help you to plan development and make career decisions that are right for you.
 It’s important to know what you want from your career, what gives you fulfilment and the type of environments or work cultures you will thrive in.
 This can help you to target the type of professional development opportunities that will benefit you the most.
 Realise your talents Think about significant points of achievement or challenge in your life to dateWhy are they significant?
 Being aware of your values.
 Exploring career opportunities for researchers.
 Career opportunities for researchers are not always obvious or easy to find.

 They cover a wide range of sectors including higher education, manufacturing, finance, business and IT, Health and public administration.
 Even if your goal is a career in academia, the sector is highly competitive and so it is important to explore additional career opportunities to be prepared for all eventualities.
 What do researchers do?
 In the UK, a majority of doctoral graduates are not working in academia three years after graduating.
 A Vitae report found that just 19% of doctoral graduate respondents were working within higher education (HE) research roles three and half years after graduation compared to 26% at six months after graduation.
 New 'What do researchers want to do?' report now available!